 Normally a woman’s own body will take over the production of the large amounts of progesterone needed – between 300-400mgs per day.

 However if there is any history of difficulty in conceiving or miscarriage then it can be very helpful to supplement before and during the pregnancy with bioidentical natural progesterone cream to ensure that good base levels are available to the body.

 When pregnant, doctors may suggest additional progesterone for the first trimester in these circumstances but, for those with a history of miscarriage, doctors experienced in natural hormone usage suggest that it continue to be used up until week 36 when the own body’s progesterone levels will be well established.

-If you would like more information on progesterone’s role in conception and pregnancy, and used for ‘baby blues’ post birth, you might find it helpful to read the following :
+Please do share this with anyone you know who is looking for some more assistance with fertility.
+If you would like more information on progesterone’s role in conception and pregnancy you might also find it helpful to read the following :